CLAIX (Cluster Aix-la-Chapelle)

 picture: Conor Crowe

-The RWTH Compute Cluster as part of the JARA-HPC partition currently consists of two machine generations organized in four sections.
+The RWTH Compute Cluster as part of the JARA partition currently consists of two machine generations organized in two sections (CLAIX-2016 and CLAIX-2018) with two subsections each.

-- In total approximately 150 million core-h per call are available.
+- In total approximately 150 million core-h (about 36000 EFLOP) per call are available.

 - The minimum volume per proposal is 2.4 million core-h.